 I love using choice boards with kids!
 They are a great way to let children guide their own learning.
-If you are in a position that you are starting to homeschool, or need activities for children, or students to do at home, choice boards are a great option.
+If you are in a position that you are starting to homeschool, or need activities for children, or students to do at home through virtual learning, choice boards are a great option.

 They are designed for children in grades k-3, but the ideas and activities are a great review for older children, and a beneficial introduction for younger children.

-There are 19 printable sheets and we’ve got you covered in all subject areas!
+There are also 19 printable sheets that have been bundled together available – and I’ve got you covered in all subject areas!
 All activities can be done at home and require little to no preparation and very few materials.
 (19 sheets is a bundle of 3 sets together, for over 450 activity ideas.
-Individual sets are also available.
-Link at bottom.)

 Subjects covered include, math, language, science, social studies, health and physical education, the arts (music, drama, dance and visual arts) and a bonus outdoor education choice board.

 There are many ways to use the sheets.
 Each sheet provides a variety of activities.
 Many of which children can complete independently, which is ideal during times of online and distant learning.

 Because there are so many activities on the boards, they are a great resource simply for ideas to keep kids busy and learning.

 Some activities only take a few minutes, others carry on for a full afternoon.
 In our house, some of the activities have even lead to further investigation and turned into a week long project.